 Cash flow is the measurement of net cash and cash equivalents flowing in and out of your business during a specific period of time.
-Cash flow indicates whether a company is able to pay its current liabilities and is an important aspect in determining the company’s financial health.
+Cash flow indicates whether a company is able to pay its current liabilities, and is an important aspect in determining a company’s financial health.

 Free cash flow refers to your company’s operating cash flow minus its capital expenditures.
 This tells investors and lenders how much cash you have after accounting for maintenance or expansion of your company’s assets.

 No. Cash flow measures your company’s ability to pay your current liabilities through the calculation of inflows and outflows of cash and cash equivalents.
 Profit measures your company’s financial gain as a whole.

 The expression ‘cash is king’ means that cash flow is incredibly important to the health and success of your business.
 Positive cash flow enables you to pay your current liabilities and invest in your company’s growth.

 Cash flow from operations is the amount of cash that flows into your business during a specific reporting period from your regular, ongoing revenue-generating activities, like sales.

 What you’ll learn in this section of our cash flow guide:

 Calculating your business’ cash flow is important, as it allows you to quickly assess whether your company is able to pay its current liabilities.
 It’s also an important aspect in determining the financial health of your business.

 There are a few different cash flow formulas, depending on what type of cash flow you’re calculating — ex. free cash flow, net cash flow, operating cash flow, etc.